willhowes/CV/README.md

 - Running the conveyancers training programme for the Law Society's Conveyancing Quality Scheme.

 #### Personal Interests and Responsibilities
-- I write and play my own music, and enjoy going to watch live bands.
+- I write and play my own music, and enjoy going to gigs in Brighton and London.
 - I take part in and volunteer for my local ParkRun, and regularly compete in 10k, 10 mile and half marathon races.
+- I am a long suffering supporter of the England Mens Cricket Team and try to get to a watch them a few times each summer.
 - I am a Director and the Company Secretary of the company that owns the freehold of the block of flats I live in.

 #### References